-The current COVID-19 pandemic has forced educators, businesses and workforce development organizations to find creative ways for career exploration, training and employment recruiting.
-The virtual career platform under development will provide a way to connect learners, job seekers and employers within the region.
-The platform addresses the challenges of in-person career expos, job fairs and in-person interviews.
-A key challenge with the new platform is finding a model that all education and workforce providers can use with minimal duplication.
-Many school systems throughout the region are using a variety of platforms and student management systems and will have to make decisions how they will participate with the regional platform.
-One of the most significant challenges facing our workforce system is the Virginia Workforce Connection System developed by GeoSolutions.
+The COVID-19 pandemic forced educators, businesses and workforce development organizations to find creative ways for career exploration, training and employment recruiting.
+Since 2020, staff of the Central Virginia Workforce Development Board has been leveraging social media to promote job openings and generate awareness of high-demand employment opportunities in the local workforce area.
+This use of social media has achieved the intended goal, while also increasing visibility of the "Virginia Career Works" unified workforce system brand.

+One of the most significant challenges facing our workforce system is the Virginia Workforce Connection System (VAWC) developed by GeoSolutions.
 A large majority of employers in the CVWDA area describe their interactions with the system as frustrating or cumbersome and prefer to use other recruiting tools.

-The VAWC consistently has little employer use and engagement when compared with the large number of employers in the region.
+Since 2021, workforce board staff has collaborated with business services personnel at the Virginia Employment Commission to increase "buy-in" of the VAWC among employers and encourage wider use of the system as a recruitment tool.

-Prior to the pandemic, the low unemployment rates were creating challenges for employers needing to fill positions.
+Prior to the pandemic, low unemployment rates were creating challenges for employers needing to fill positions.
 Additionally, employers were having difficulty hiring employees who demonstrated essential skills such as positive attitudes, showing up to work, effective communication, problem solving and basic technology skills.
-The current COVID-19 pandemic has forced educators, businesses and workforce development organizations to find creative ways for career exploration, training and employment recruiting.

-Moving out of the pandemic, employers will face ongoing challenges finding work-ready employees with essential entry level skills so the VCW-Central region has identified two key strengths with strategies to build a more effective career pathway system and address career readiness.
+Moving out of the pandemic, employers will face ongoing challenges finding work-ready employees with essential entry level skills.
+Leadership and staff of Virginia Career Works Central Region has identified two key strengths with strategies to build a more effective career pathway system and address career readiness.

-VCW-Central Region has partnered with Skills USA to pilot the Career Essentials program for youth and adult career seekers that already has industry input and support.
+Virginia Career Works Central Region has partnered with Skills USA to pilot the Career Essentials program for youth and adult career seekers that already has industry input and support.
 An employer consortium in the West Alabama workforce area that uses a similar program guarantees not just an interview but a job for all jobseekers who successfully gain a credential from the program.

-With EEI grant funding, the VCW-Central Region is engaging HumanKind, the Title I programs operator, Adult and Career Education of Central Virginia (ACE), Central Virginia Community College (CVCC) and community partners to promote, recruit and engage WIOA Title I eligible individuals into cohort training for high demand occupations.
-HumanKind, ACE and community partners are providing space and/or staff to deliver the career essentials program prior to or concurrently with career training programs at CVCC.
-Over the next year, the Skills USA-Career Essentials program will be adjusted as necessary to address career readiness for job seekers and meet the needs of employers.
+Utilizing WIOA set-aside funds awarded to the Central Virginia WDA by the Virginia Community College System, Virginia Career Works Central Region engaged HumanKind, the Title I programs operator, Adult and Career Education of Central Virginia (ACE), Central Virginia Community College (CVCC) and community partners to promote, recruit and engage WIOA Title I eligible individuals into cohort training for high demand occupations.
+HumanKind, ACE and community partners provided space and/or staff to deliver the career essentials program prior to or concurrently with career training programs at CVCC.
+Going forward the Skills USA-Career Essentials program will be adjusted as necessary to address career readiness for job seekers and meet the needs of employers.
 Career Essentials and other programs being developed for individuals with lower literacy skills will provide an effective foundation for career readiness in Central Virginia.

-VCW Central Region, is experiencing a very tight labor market, especially in technical careers that make it difficult to recruit from the existing adult workforce.
+The Central Virginia WDA is experiencing a very tight labor market, especially in technical careers that make it difficult to recruit from the existing adult workforce.
 To address this issue, the CVWDB is focusing more attention on building an effective talent pipeline directly from the secondary school system.
 This involves working closely with the students, parents, the local schools and community college to create interest in high demand careers in the region.